MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bag-pack-columns-function.md

 ---
 # bag_pack()

-Creates a [dynamic](scalar-data-types/dynamic.md) property bag object from a list of columns.
-The keys of the property bag are the column names.
+Creates a dynamic property bag object from a list of columns.

 ## Syntax